Timour-Khan/batchstuff/README.md

 Contributions are welcome!
 Please ensure your scripts are well-documented and follow best practices.
 License

+License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details